Employment-based immigrationNon-immigrant visaFrom your first job to EB-2/EB-3: the career ladder for immigrants in the US without losing your status

 IT / digital

 You are a developer, QA engineer, DevOps specialist or analyst working through an agency or as a contractor.
-Your income may be fine, but your employer changes every 6–12 months, and agencies are not eager to talk about EB-2/EB-3.
+The pay may be decent, but the employer often changes every 6–12 months, and agencies are usually reluctant to discuss EB-2 or EB-3 sponsorship.

 • 1–2 year horizon: stabilize your profile.
 The goal is to move from many short contracts to longer, more stable engagements, ideally on W-2.